-- 37. The Chief Police Officer shall report to the ACT Minister for Police and Emergency Services within one calendar month at the end of each quarter, unless otherwise agreed by parties, on those matters prescribed in Schedules 1, 2, 3, 4 and 5 in this Agreement and on the Ministerial Direction. - 38.
-The first quarterly report for each financial year will also contain the intended allocation of the direct funding from the Justice and Community Safety Directorate of \$232,000 for crime prevention initiatives.

-- 39. Further to this, a breakdown of legal services requested by ACT Policing is sought as stated in clauses 11.1, 11.2 and 11.3 of the Arrangement.
-The reporting on the breakdown of legal services will be provided in the first quarter report of the year for the previous year.

-- 40. The reports will be provided in a format agreed by the parties, covering performance, finance, resources and complaints management and also in a format suitable to be published, should the ACT Minister for Police and Emergency Services so choose to do.
+- 41. The Chief Police Officer shall report to the Police Minister within one calendar month at the end of each quarter, unless otherwise agreed by parties, on those matters prescribed in Schedules 1, 2, 3, 4, 5 and 6 in this Agreement and on the Ministerial Direction. - 42.
+The first quarterly report for each financial year will also contain the intended allocation of the direct funding from JACS of \$232,000 for crime prevention initiatives. - 43.
+The first quarterly report for each financial year will contain a breakdown of the legal services requested by ACT Policing during the immediate preceding year in accordance with section 13 of the Arrangement. - 44.
+The reports will be provided in a format agreed by the parties, covering performance, finance, resources and complaints management and also in a format suitable to be published, should the Police Minister so choose to do.
 The reports will also contain relevant explanation, commentary and analysis of their contents.

-- 41. Pursuant to the AFP Professional Standards Framework outlined at Schedule 4 in this Agreement, the AFP will, in accordance with clause 37 of this Agreement, report to the ACT Government on a quarterly basis in relation to complaints management, including with regard to the following matters:
+- 45. Pursuant to the AFP Professional Standards Framework outlined at Schedule 4 in this Agreement, the AFP will, in accordance with clause 41 of this Agreement, report to the ACT Government on a quarterly basis in relation to complaints management, including with regard to the following matters:

 - complaints submitted by category;

 - complaint trends/systemic issues;

 - complaints submitted by source;

 - status of complaints;

 - finalised conduct issues by category; and

 - conduct issue trends.

-- 42. The Professional Standards report outlined in Schedule 4 will be publicly released by the ACT Minister for Police and Emergency Services each quarter.
+- 46. The Professional Standards report outlined in Schedule 4 will be publicly released by the Police Minister each quarter.